RISHIKEERTHI14605/EXPERIMENT--08-CONFIGURING-THE-APPLICATION-SERVER-FOR-DATA-VISUALIZATION-/README.md

 A high-end online-transaction-processing-style application server delivers business applications with guaranteed levels of performance, availability and integrity.
 An application server also supports multiple application design patterns, according to the nature of the business application and the practices in the particular industry for which the application has been designed.
 It typically supports multiple programming languages and deployment platforms, although most have a particular affinity to one or two of these.
 Some application servers that implement standard application interfaces and protocols, such as Java Enterprise Edition (Java EE), are entirely proprietary.
 At present, the proprietary application servers are typically built into OSs, packaged applications, such as portals and e-commerce solutions, or other products and are not offered as stand-alone products.
 Proprietary and Java EE-compliant application servers are estimated in our Market Share and Forecast reports.

-As the application server market matures, high performance becomes a stronger criterion, and thus where vendors now incorporate extensions to application servers, such as extreme transaction processing and event-based processing capabilities, these are also included in this market segment.
+As the application server market matures, high performance becomes a stronger criterion, and thus where vendors now incorporate extensions to application servers, such as extreme transaction processing and event-based processing capabilities, these are also included in this market segment
 ## Procedure :

  1. login to the network server using login link  https://iot.saveetha.in/